 In this section, we show that the bag of words approach processed completely through code matches a bag of words approach that was hand coded from Buchanan et al. (2019).
 In Buchanan et al. (2019), the McRae et al. (2005) and Vinson and Vigliocco (2008) datasets were recoded in a bag of words approach, and the comparison between all three is provided below.
 The multi-word sequence approach would be comparable if one or more datasets used the same structured data collection approach or with considerable hand coded rules for feature combinations.
 The data from open ended responses, such as the Buchanan et al. (2019), could potentially be compared in the demonstrated multi-word sequence approach, if the raw data from other such projects were available.

 Cosine is often used as a measure of semantic similarity, indicating the feature overlap between two sets of cue-feature lists.
 These values can range from 0 (no overlap) to 1 (perfect overlap).
-There are two potential cosine values from the Buchanan et al. (2019): the raw cosine, which included all features as listed without lemmatization or stemming, and the translated cosine, which included hand lemmatization processing.
+Two cosine values can be derived from the Buchanan et al. (2019) data: the raw cosine, which included all features as listed and the cosine for lemmatized responses.
 Each cue in the sample data for this project was compared to the corresponding cue in the Buchanan et al. (2019).
-If data were processed in an identical fashion, the cosine values would be nearly 1 for Buchanan et al. (2019) data or match the cosine values found for McRae et al. (2005) and Vinson and Vigliocco (2008) in the Buchanan et al. (2019) results (original feature cosine = .54-.55, translated features = .66-.67).
+If data were processed in an identical fashion, the cosine values would be nearly 1 for Buchanan et al. (2019) data or match the cosine values found for McRae et al. (2005) and Vinson and Vigliocco (2008) in the Buchanan et al. (2019) results (original feature cosine = .54-.55, lemmatized features = .66-.67).
 However, all previous datasets have been reduced by eliminating idiosyncratic features at various points, and therefore, we might expect that noise in this data to reduce the average cosine values.
-Table ?? indicates the cosine values for each cue paired with itself in different scenarios.
-On the left, the cosine values with stopwords are provided for both the original feature listed (i.e., no lemmatization) and the translated feature (i.e., hand lemmatization).
+Table ?? shows the role of using a cut-off for low-frequent or idiosyncratic responses by calcuating the cosine values when using varying cut-offs or stopword filtering.
+On the left, the cosine values with stopwords are provided for both the original feature listed (i.e., no lemmatization) and the lemmatized features.
 The right side of the table includes the cosine values once stopwords have been removed.
-The removal of stopwords increases the match between sets indicating how removing these terms can improve comparison and quality.
+The removal of stopwords increases the match between sets indicating how removing these terms can improve prediction.
 The cosine values for no stopwords indicate a somewhat comparable set of data, with lower values for McRae et al. (2005) than previous results in the original feature sets.
 These values indicate that the data processed entirely in R produces a comparable set of results, albeit with added noise of small frequency features.

 External Comparison of Approach